2021 Electricity Cost Calculator

 Step One: Calculate the Energy Used in Kilowatt-Hours

 The first step to estimating energy usage and costs is to calculate the kilowatt-hours (kWh) of energy used.
-Kilowatt-hours are a measurement of the power in kilowatts consumed in one hour.
+Kilowatt-hours are a measurement of energy, where one kWh is equivalent to a power of one kilowatt consumed in one hour.

-To calculate kWh, start by finding the power consumption of the appliance in watts.
+To calculate the kWh used per day, start by finding the power consumption of the appliance in watts.
 This could be marked on the device, in the owner’s manual, or in the technical specifications.

 Next, multiply the power in watts by the hours used per day, then divide by 1,000 to get the kilowatt-hours used.